skramm/homog2d/docs/homog2d_manual.md

 <a name="set_RCP"></a>

 The member function `set( dist, nb )` will build a Regular Convex Polygon of `nb` points, that will be at a distance `dist` from center.
-The center will always be (0,0), if some translation is needed, you may use the `translate()` member or free function, see [the related constructor](#build_RCP).
+The center will always be (0,0), and the first point will always be at (dist,0).

+If some translation is needed, you can use the `translate()` member or free function, see [the related constructor](#build_RCP).

 This function returns a `std::pair` holding two numerical values: the distance between two consecutive points as "first", and "second" the radius of the inscribed circle.

+The minimum value for `dist` is 3, will throw if less.

 ![polyline_rcp_1](img/polyline_rcp_1.svg)